xynree/notes/books/About Face The Essentials of Interaction Design/1 - Goal Directed Design/2_Understanding the Problem: Design Research*.md

   - "Design is a conversation with materials"
     - Must understand capabilities and limitations of the materials used to construct the product.
 Talk to people responsible for managing and building product
   - Stakeholder = anyone with authority and/or responsibility for product being designed
-  - Execs, amngagers, product management, design, useability
+  - Execs, managers, product management, design, useability
   - Prelim product vision - harmonizsing perspectives with those of users and customers
   - Budget and schedule - scope of design effort
   - Technical constraints and opportunities